Skip to content

 3

-The contents of the binary file [people1.bin] will be provided by the following program.
-This program also accepts three arguments:
+The contents of binary file [personnes1.bin] will be given to us by the following program.
+It also accepts three arguments:

-// the binary file has a structure of type string, int
+// le fichier binaire a une structure string, int

-So we perform the reverse operation.
+We therefore perform the opposite operation.
 We read a binary file to create a text file.
-If the resulting text file is identical to the original file, we will know that the text --> binary --> text conversion was successful.
+If the text file produced is identical to the original file, we'll know that the text --> binary --> text conversion has been successful.
 The code is as follows:

 using System;